keboola/developers-docs/extend/common-interface/config-file.md

 between components and Keboola Connection (KBC).

-To create a sample configuration file (together with the data directory), use the [Input Data API call](/extend/component/running/#preparing-the-data-folder) via the [Docker Runner API](https://kebooladocker.docs.apiary.io/#reference/sandbox/input-data).
+To create a sample configuration file (together with the data directory), use the [Debug API call](/extend/component/running/#preparing-the-data-folder) via the [Docker Runner API](https://kebooladocker.docs.apiary.io/#reference/sandbox/input-data).
 You will get a zip archive containing all the resources you need in your component.